 Let me be even more clear: down jackets are meant to keep you warm, not dry.
 For that you’ll need an awesome rain jacket.

-Down jackets are awesome pieces of gear.
+Down jackets are super useful pieces of gear.
 They keep you wonderfully cozy in harsh conditions.
 They do not have super powers.
-Just as the geese that the feathers came from only have their magic water resistance because all that down is covered by a carefully arranged layer of slick feathers.
+The geese that the feathers came from only have their magic water resistance because all that down is covered by a carefully arranged layer of slick feathers.
 (We don’t expect most of our readers travel with a carefully arranged layer of slick feathers.)

 Love your jacket, just don’t count on it to preform when it gets wet.
 For that, you’ll need to investigate a synthetic down jacket.

 Synthetic Down Jackets

 I have owned several synthetic down jackets and they have served me well.